camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

 kubectl config set-context --current --namespace=camunda
 ```

-### Login to AWS ECR from command line
+## Log in to AWS ECR from command line

-Log into the AWS ECR
+Log into the AWS ECR:

 ```
 aws ecr get-login-password \